 - Policy: RNAIs will report all clinical occurrences.
 Reported information will be utilized for quality assurance, risk management, peer review, and legal purposes. - II.
-Purpose: The purpose of the clinical occurrence policy is to ensure that RNAIs understand the significance of occurrences and maintenance of records of occurrences for risk management and legal purposes.
+Purpose: The purpose of the clinical occurrence policy is to ensure that RNAIs understand the significance of occurrences and maintain records of occurrences for risk management and legal purposes.

-- A. Clinical occurrence is defined as any event a patient experiences that is not an expected outcome and may result in harm to the patient.
-This includes deaths that may occur in a surgical patient within 48-72 hours post-surgery. - B. Any incident must be reported immediately. - 1.
-During day shift assignment at Decatur Memorial Hospital, the RNAI is responsible for notifying CRNA they have been assigned to immediately and Program Administration by the completion of the shift. - Appropriate documentation is to be made on the Anesthesiology Department QA form. - Memorial Health Sensor Report is located on Memorial Central (the health systems intranet). - 2.
-During call shifts, the RNAI is responsible for notifying the CRNA they have been assigned to immediately and Program Administration as soon as possible (i.e. a weekend shift notification is not later than Monday morning). - Appropriate documentation is to be made on the Anesthesiology Department QA form. - During affiliation assignments, the RNAI is responsible for notifying the Affiliation Clinical Coordinator and the School Administration by the completion of the assigned shift. - 4.
-The DMH Risk Manager will be notified of clinical occurrences by the CRNA Program Director.
+- A. Clinical occurrence is defined as any event a patient experiences that is not an expected outcome and may harm the patient.
+This includes deaths that may occur in a surgical patient within 48-72 hours post-surgery. - B. Any incident must be reported immediately. - During day shift assignment at Decatur Memorial Hospital, the RNAI is responsible for notifying the CRNA they have been assigned to immediately and to the Program Administration by the completion of the shift. - Appropriate documentation is to be made on the Anesthesiology Department QA form. - Memorial Health Sensor Report is on Memorial Central (the health systems intranet). - 2.
+During call shifts, the RNAI is responsible for notifying the CRNA they have been assigned to immediately and the Program Administration as soon as possible (i.e., a weekend shift notification is not later than Monday morning). - Appropriate documentation is to be made on the Anesthesiology Department QA form. - During affiliation assignments, the RNAI is responsible for notifying the Affiliation Clinical Coordinator and the School Administration by completing the assigned shift. - 4.
+The DMH Risk Manager will notify the CRNA Program Director of clinical occurrences.
 The RNAI will meet with the DMH Risk Manager as requested. - 5.
-An updated and current immunization record is to be available in each student's portfolio in the Program's Typhon website and CastleBranch portal.
+An updated immunization record will be available in each student's portfolio on the Program's Typhon website and CastleBranch portal.